-As described in Note 2 to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report, we have early adopted certain accounting standards, as the JOBS Act does not preclude an emerging growth company from adopting a new or revised accounting standard earlier than the time that such standard applies to private companies.
+As described in Note 2 to our unaudited condensed consolidated financial statements included in Part 1, Item 1, we have early adopted certain accounting standards, as the JOBS Act does not preclude an emerging growth company from adopting a new or revised accounting standard earlier than the time that such standard applies to private companies.
 We expect to use the extended transition period for any other new or revised accounting standards during the period in which we remain an emerging growth company.